kubesphere/logsidecar-injector/README.md

 ## Design
 Automatic sidecar injection adds the sidecar logger into user-created pods.
 It uses a MutatingWebhook to append the sidecar’s containers to each pod’s template spec during creation time.
 Injection can be scoped to particular sets of namespaces using the webhooks namespaceSelector mechanism.
 How to do the injection depends on the specified annotation in the pod template's metadata.

-## Install And Deploy
+## Install and Deploy
 1. `make docker-build` builds the image
 1. `make .PHONY` generates the yaml files
-1. just deploy all by follows:
+1. finally deploy all by follows:
     ```bash
     kubectl create -f deploy/configmap.yaml
     kubectl create -f deploy/secret.yaml